-- I. The preliminaries (should appear in this order)
+- i.
+The preliminaries (should appear in this order)

-- title page
+- o title page

-- certificate page
+- o certification page

 - abstract

 - dedication (optional)

 - epigraph (optional)

-- acknowledgments (optional)
+- o acknowledgments (optional)

 - table of contents

 - list of tables (optional)

 - preface (optional)

-- II.
+ii.
 The text

-- the body of your paper (Introduction-if there is one and chapters)

-- III.
-The reference materials (should appear in this order)

-- appendix (or appendices)
+- o the body of your paper (Introduction, if there is one, and chapters) - iii.
+The reference materials (should appear in this order) - o appendix (or appendices) - bibliography

-- bibliography